-Archon: Archon is a online database for locating archival collections on specific individuals, organizations and university records at Purdue.
-It contains finding aids, inventories, and descriptions of archival collections.
+Archives and Special Collections Online: This is an online database of archival collections on specific individuals, organizations, and university records at Purdue.
+It contains detailed descriptions of archival collections and their creators.

 Purdue Alumni Directories: The alumni directories contain information on when a particular student graduated, their area of study, their address, and their occupation and place of employment after graduating.
-Coverage is from 1987-2008, however the directories prior to 1969 are much more detailed than the more current ones.
+Coverage is from 1987-2008, however, the directories prior to 1969 are much more detailed than the more current ones.

 Debris: The Debris yearbook is useful because it is heavily illustrated with photographs and contains information about student life, student organizations, campus activities, and profiles of graduating seniors.
 Coverage available from 1889 until 2008.

 Vertical Files: Vertical files contain clippings from the Purdue Exponent and Lafayette Journal and Courier and occasionally other Purdue publications.
 They are organized by subject and span from 1950 to the early 2000s.
 They are a useful resource if you are trying to find background information on someone or something.